BudjakovDmitry/tech/linux/filesystem.md

 ### Special paths

-- `~` user's home directory (the default home directory in Linux is `/home/{username}`, where `username` is the name you would been assigned had you created a personal Linux user account)
+- `~` user's home directory (the default home directory in Linux is `/home/{username}`, where `username` is the name you would be assigned had you created a personal Linux user account)
+- `~john` john user's home directory
 - `/` root directory
 - `..` parent of current directory
 - `.` current directory